Adaptive Tissue Remodeling

 Macrophages maintain tissue networks required for thermogenic function.
 We discovered that macrophages support neurovascular organization within brown adipose tissue and are required for proper thermogenic responses.

-Representative publication
+Representative publications

 Smooth muscle cell-derived Cxcl12 directs macrophage accrual and sympathetic innervation to control thermogenic adipose tissue.